AY2324S2-CS2103T-W08-4/tp/docs/DeveloperGuide.md

     Expected result: Nothing shown.
 Only projects with C AS A WORD, not a character, are shown.

     Test case: find project Project C
-    Expected result: IS2218 project and Coding project is shown.
+    Expected result: IS2218 project and Coding Project is shown.
 Find project is case insensitive.
 Projects that contain Project or C or Project and C as a word (case insensitive) will be shown.

 ### Add task
     Test case: add task dummy to CS2103T Ab3